 Biomedical engineering graduates have many career paths open to them in the engineering sector upon graduation.

-Employability for biomedical engineers in the UK is generally good.
 According to the Higher Education Statistics Agency (HESA), 94% of UK-based biomedical engineering graduates were in employment or further study six months after graduation.

 According to the latest available data from Prospects, the starting salary for a graduate biomedical engineer in the UK is typically between £22,000 and £28,000 per year.

 Students must have A-levels or equivalent qualifications, such as International Baccalaureate.
-The exact grades required can vary depending on the university, but typically students are expected to have good grades in relevant subjects such as mathematics, chemistry, physics, or biology.
+The exact grades required can vary depending on the university, but typically, students are expected to have good grades in relevant subjects such as mathematics, chemistry, physics, or biology.

-To learn more about the best biomedical engineering universities in the UK, find details on the top ranking Medical Technology & Bioengineering universities in the CUG 2023 below:
+To learn more about the best biomedical engineering universities in the UK, find details on the top ranking Medical Technology & Bioengineering universities in the CUG 2025 below:

 Biomedical engineering is considered a specialised field of engineering that integrates principles from various traditional engineering disciplines, such as electrical, mechanical, and chemical engineering, as well as computer science, biology, and medicine.
 Therefore, biomedical engineering is a legitimate engineering discipline that applies engineering principles to solve medical and healthcare problems.